Solo Leveling

 Solo Leveling, also alternatively translated as Only I Level Up is a South Korean fantasy web novel written by Chugong.
 It was serialized in Kakao's digital comic and fiction platform KakaoPage beginning on July 25, 2016, and was later published by D&C Media under their Papyrus label since November 4, 2016.
 The novel has been licensed in English by Yen Press.

 A webtoon adaptation of Solo Leveling was first serialized in KakaoPage on March 4, 2018; it was illustrated by Jang Sung-rak (Dubu) and the webtoon's first season concluded on March 19, 2020, followed by its second season, which was released from August 2020 to December 2021.
 The webtoon has been licensed in English by Yen Press.
-Its individual chapters have been collected and published in 14 volumes by D&C Media, as of June 2025.
+Its individual chapters have been collected and published in 15 volumes by D&C Media, as of October 2025.

 An anime television series adaptation produced by A-1 Pictures aired from January to March 2024.
 A second season, subtitled Arise from the Shadow, aired from January to March 2025.
+A sequel anime film, subtitled Beyond the System, has been announced.

-A Korean drama adaptation is currently in development, with actor Byeon Woo-seok confirmed to star.
+A Korean drama adaptation is currently in development, with actor Byeon Woo-seok playing the role of Sung Jin-woo, and Han So-hee as Cha Hae-in.
 Additionally, a spin-off webtoon Solo Leveling: Ragnarok premiered in July 2024.
 A role-playing video game titled Solo Leveling: Arise has been released by Netmarble.

 Plot

-In a world where hunters—human warriors who possess supernatural abilities—must battle deadly monsters to protect all mankind from certain annihilation, a notoriously weak hunter named Sung Jin-woo finds himself in a seemingly endless struggle for survival.
-One day, after narrowly surviving an overwhelmingly powerful double dungeon that nearly wipes out his entire party, a mysterious program called the System chooses him as its sole player and in turn, gives him the unique ability to level up in strength.
-This is something no other hunter is able to do, as a hunter's abilities are set once they awaken.
-Jinwoo then sets out on a journey as he fights against all kinds of enemies, both man and monster, to discover the secrets of the dungeons and the true source of his powers.
+In a world where hunters, human warriors who possess supernatural abilities, battle deadly monsters to protect all mankind from certain annihilation, a notoriously weak E ranked hunter named Sung Jin-woo finds himself in a seemingly endless struggle for survival.
+One day, after narrowly surviving an overwhelmingly powerful and rare double dungeon that nearly wipes out his entire party, a mysterious program called The System chooses him as its sole player and in turn, gives him the unique ability to level up in strength which is something no other hunter is able to do, as a hunter's abilities are set and don't "level up" once they awaken.
+Jin-woo then sets out on a journey as he fights against all kinds of enemies, both man and monster, to discover the secrets of the dungeons and the true source of his powers.
 He soon discovers that he has been chosen to inherit the position of Shadow Monarch, essentially turning him into an immortal necromancer known as the "King of the Dead" who has absolute rule over the dead, created by a god while in the middle of the war between its two creations of light and dark, the Rulers and the Monarch.
 He is the only Monarch who fights to save humanity, as the other Monarchs, who are actually the leaders of all monsters, are trying to kill him and wipe out the humans.